 There is no “right” or “wrong” way to get married.
 You can celebrate your promise to each other in a way that feels 1000% authentic to you and your relationship!
 If you’re an introvert and the thought of walking down the aisle in front of hundreds of people gives you the heebee-jeebees, don’t do it!
 If you love a big party and planning every last detail, then hell yea, you should asbolutely do that!
 Just get married in a way that’s enjoyable TO YOU.
 Because it only happens once and I’m a firm believer in enjoying the experience.
 Every step of the way.

 Let’s be honest, with the rate of inflation, everything is much more expensive than even a year ago.
 How nice would it be if that pricey honeymoon you booked for the Maldives could double as your wedding location too?
 It doesn’t mean your friends and family can’t come.
 It just means they come with you!
 You could all treat it like a once-in-a-lifetime vacation spending quality time with each of your loved ones and not have to worry about seating charts or mailing hundreds of invitations.
 Doesn’t that sound great??

 What Covid Taught Us

 I hate to bring it up but, the pandemic made a lot of people realize that having a big wedding wasn’t all that necessary.
-I watched many of my own Covid couples breathe a sigh of relief that morning, saying things like “I’m kind of glad there aren’t more people here.
+I watched many of my own Covid couples breathe a sigh of relief, saying things like “I’m kind of glad there aren’t more people here.
 I think I’d feel really overwhelmed right now”.